 Thirdly, we develop theoretically motivated diagnostic tools to improve the assessment of cognitive dysfunction.
 Specifically, we develop novel tests targeting specific spatial computations carried out in dedicated (sub-)cortical modules.
 The long-term goal of this line of work is to establish validated tools that can (i) be used for standardised neuropsychological assessment and (ii) serve as cognitive endpoints in clinical studies.

 Finally, we develop neurobiologically inspired behavioural interventions to counteract changes in neural information processing in the aging brain.
 This work targets specific neural processes (i.e. improving memory consolidation by promoting neural replay), aims to stimulate neural plasticity, or seeks to prevent / reverse cognitive decline by training novel cognitive strategies.

-To achieve these aims, the group employs a multipronged methodological approach encompassing interactive virtual reality, structural and functional neuroimaging, electrophysiology, and eye tracking.
-The group entertains multiple national and international cooperations that broaden the scope of our approach with computational modelling, human lesion studies and animal experiments.
-For further information about specific research strands, please click on the following topics:
+To achieve these ambitious aims, we employ a multipronged methodological approach encompassing interactive virtual reality, structural and functional neuroimaging, electrophysiology, and eye tracking.
+In addition, we entertain multiple national and international cooperations that broaden the scope of our approach with computational modelling, human lesion studies and animal experiments.